-Holders of common stock undesignated as to series will be entitled to receive distributions on common stock if, as and when our board of directors authorizes, and we declare, distributions.
+Holders of common stock unclassified as to series will be entitled to receive distributions on common stock if, as and when our board of directors authorizes, and we declare, distributions.
 However, rights to distributions may be subordinated to the rights of holders of preferred stock, when preferred stock is issued and outstanding.
-In the event of our liquidation, dissolution or winding up, each outstanding share of common stock undesignated as to series will entitle its holder to a proportionate share of the assets that remain after we pay our liabilities and any preferential distributions owed to preferred stockholders.
+In the event of our liquidation, dissolution or winding up, each outstanding share of common stock unclassified as to series will entitle its holder to a proportionate share of the assets that reman after we pay our liabilities and any preferential distributions owed to preferred stockholders.

-Holders of common stock undesignated as to series are entitled to one vote for each share on all matters submitted to a stockholder vote.
-Holders of Series D preferred stock are entitled to 0.25 of a vote for each share on all matters submitted to a stockholder vote.
+Holders of common stock unclassified as to series are entitled to one vote for each share on all matters submitted to a stockholder vote.
+Holders of Series D Preferred Stock are entitled to 0.25 of a vote for each share on all matters submitted to a stockholder vote.
 They will vote with the common stock as a single class.
+Each of our directors is elected by our stockholders to serve until the next annual meeting and until his or her successor is duly elected and qualifies.
 There is no cumulative voting in the election of directors.

 Holders of shares of common stock generally have no preference, conversion, sinking fund, redemption, appraisal or exchange rights or any preemptive rights to subscribe for any of our securities.
-All shares of common stock undesignated as to series have equal dividend, distribution, liquidation and other rights.
+All shares of common stock unclassified as to series have equal dividend, distribution, liquidation and other rights.